Kathmandu Doc Lab 2025

 Alvina Joshi & Rahul Rabha | India

-When his village is marked for demolition, an unemployed artist must surrender both his ancestral home and iron grip on his family, or lose the very connections he desperately fights to preserve.
+When his village is marked for demolition, an unemployed artist must protect both his ancestral home and his family, or lose the very connections that define who he is.

 An Eventual Calamity of Time